AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 Parse the pileup outputs from Step 4.

-**Step 7**  07.calculate_MetaT_RPKM.Sep_Mapping.pl
+**Step 7**  07.calculate_MetaT_TPM.Sep_Mapping.pl

 Calculate each gene average MetaT expression level based on the result from Step 6.
-Resulted files are named as "*.MetaT.RPKM.txt", and all the resulted values are in RPKM.
+Resulted files are named as "*.MetaT.TPM.txt", and all the resulted values are in TPM.